tbates/tbates.github.io/_posts/1950-02-11-LISREL_models_in_OpenMx.markdown

 categories: models
 ---

 #### This page is far from finished.
-When done it will explain using umx to help with LISREL
+When done it will explain using umx and OpenMx to help with LISREL

 # Create and fit a model using mxExpectationLISREL, and mxFitFunctionML
 # Let's create some data to model